atreyasha/dotfiles/develop.md

 ### Dotfiles

-1.  **TODO** fine-tune the leftover files by improving code quality
+1.  **TODO** fine-tune the leftover files by improving code quality -\> do this in batches -\> eg. for shell scripts and other configs

+2.  **TODO** move all special files elsewhere and add jack file as well -\> move special scripts to bin instead of in i3 folder

+3.  **TODO** find ways to reduce hard-coding of configs/dotfiles to \`/home/shankar\` or \`\~\` -\> perhaps this
+    could be an additional script before stow

-2.  bash/zsh fix for terminal colors with reduced hard-coding to particular servers
+4.  bash/zsh fix for terminal colors with reduced hard-coding to particular servers -\> add if statements to check for certain commands to reduce hard-coding

-3.  check for ranger and neomutt and other commands before setting up code/functions in shellrc\'s
+5.  check for ranger and neomutt and other commands before setting up code/functions in shellrc\'s

-4.  zsh/bash/tmux improved configurations with display of virtual environment
+6.  zsh/bash/tmux improved configurations with display of virtual environment

-5.  change background name to simpler one and synchronize throughout all references
+7.  fix i3 issue with terminal nohups -\> not sure what this should be

+8.  bash use GPG~TTY~ as well, similar to zsh

+9.  clean up bash numerous profile files, keep them simple

+10. with time, try to also reduce the number of dotfiles for a leaner install

-6.  keep gnupg, ssh, neomutt and other directories in a private stow repo
+11. keep gnupg, ssh, neomutt and other directories in a private stow repo

 ### System reproducibility

-1.  **TODO** extract all steps list in i3 config file for reproducibility
+1.  **TODO** extract all steps listed in i3 config file for reproducibility

 2.  work on install script which setps up all the necessary git repos